OGRECave/ogre-procedural/ReadMe.txt

 It is licensed under the MIT license (see MIT.txt), which basically means you can do anything you want with it, including using it in a commercial, closed source program.
 Although not compulsory, it is also considered to be nice if you provide a link to ogre-procedural in your product's credits.

+You can find a user manual at http://www.ogreprocedural.org/manual and the full API reference at http://www.ogreprocedural.org/doc

+If you have any question or remark, please PM me on ogre3d forum (username : mikachu) or send me an email (webmaster AT ogreprocedural.org).

 How to build it?
 --------------